mozilla/zamboni/docs/topics/install-zamboni/advanced-installation.rst

 See the :doc:`./celery` page for installation instructions.
 The :ref:`example settings <example-settings>` set ``CELERY_ALWAYS_EAGER = True``.
-If you're setting up Rabbit and want to use ``celeryd`` you will need to alter you local settings file to set this up.
+If you're setting up RabbitMQ and want to use ``celery worker`` you will need to alter your local settings file to set this up.

 See :doc:`./celery` for more instructions.